balasasidhar/nodejs-boilerplate/README.md

 npm installl
 ```

-3. Create `.env` file in the root of object (used to secure credentials, for more details refer [dotenv docs](https://www.npmjs.com/package/dotenv))
+3. Create `.env` file in the root directory (used to secure credentials, for more details refer [dotenv docs](https://www.npmjs.com/package/dotenv))

 ```
 touch .env